2uncle-code/easyRoute/README.md

 # express-easy-router
-More easy and flexible router for node express,
+More easy and flexible router for node express.

+1. Group express routes and middlewares with mount path,

+1. Create routes By file path like in laravel,

+1. Deeply extended with express orignal router,Which means what you can do in express router,You can do with express-easy-router.

-made with a lot of love and tissue papers!  :)
+Made with a lot of love and tissue papers!  :)

-If you want to involved,or file some issues.Find me at:
+If you want to be involved,Or file some issues.Find me at:

 https://github.com/vtista/easyRoute
 ## Quick Start